 Anniston is a medium-sized city located in the state of Alabama.
 With a population of 22,347 people and 16 constituent neighborhoods, Anniston is the 22nd largest community in Alabama.

-Anniston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anniston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Anniston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Anniston who work in sales jobs (14.52%), office and administrative support (10.72%), and food service (10.00%).

 The per capita income in Anniston in 2010 was $19,878, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $79,512 for a family of four.
 However, Anniston contains both very wealthy and poor people as well.
 Anniston also has one of the higher rates of people living in poverty in the nation, with 31.71% of its population below the federal poverty line.